🔼The name Capernaum: Summary

 The first part of our name is the word כפר (kapar), meaning village:

-The second part of our name is the same as the name Nahum, which comes from the verb נחם (naham), meaning either sorrow, repentance or comfort:
+The second part of our name is the same as the name Nahum, which comes from the verb נחם (naham), meaning to be sorry:

-The whole name Capernaum translated means Village Of Consolation, but most commentators translate it with Village Of Nahum.
+The whole name Capernaum translated means Village Of Consolation or even Protected By Being Sorry, but most commentators translate it with Village Of Nahum.
 Note that the famous Biblical author and prophet Nahum was an Elkoshite, which would denote someone from Elkosh.